giovanaquino/giovanaquino/README.md

 <p>
         I'm Giovana!
 A passionate IT student from Brazil.

-  - 🌱 I’m currently studying Systems Development at Senac Sorocaba.
+  - 🌱 I’m currently studying Systems Development at Sorocaba.

   - 🔭 My dream is to one day work as a Developer.